Near Miss

 Why Near Misses Matter More Than You Think

 Most organizations track injuries.
-Lagging indicators.
-They tell you what already happened.
-And near misses are leading indicators.
+Practically speaking, lagging indicators.
+Now, they tell you what already happened.
+Near misses are leading indicators.
 They tell you what could happen next.

 The iceberg theory

 Heinrich's Law — later refined by Bird and others — suggests a ratio.
-For every major injury, there are roughly 29 minor injuries and 300 near misses.
+That said, for every major injury, there are roughly 29 minor injuries and 300 near misses.
 Some versions put the near miss number even higher.

 The point isn't the exact ratio.
-On top of that, the point is the iceberg.
-On top of that, injuries are visible above the waterline.
-Near misses are the massive structure underneath.
+In practice, the point is the iceberg.
+And injuries are visible above the waterline.
+In practice, near misses are the massive structure underneath.
 Ignore them, and you're navigating blind.

 They're free lessons

 An injury costs money.
-Worth adding: legal exposure.
 Workers' comp.
-Think about it: a report form.
-In real terms, reputation damage.
-Lost time.
+Which means lost time.
+Equipment repair.
+Legal exposure.
+Reputation damage.
 A near miss costs...
-Equipment repair.
+Because of that, a report form.
 Maybe 15 minutes of investigation time.

 Smart organizations treat near misses as free data.
 Annoying?
-So sure.
+Sure.
+Still, they're the safety equivalent of a check engine light.
 Cheaper than a blown engine?
-They're the safety equivalent of a check engine light.
 Absolutely.

 They reveal system weaknesses

 A worker slips on oil but catches themselves.
+No injury.
+So the near miss report triggers an investigation.
 No fall.
-No injury.
-Think about it: the near miss report triggers an investigation.
-Turns out the machine has been leaking for weeks.
+And turns out the machine has been leaking for weeks.
 Maintenance knows.
-Which means production doesn't want downtime.
+Production doesn't want downtime.
 No formal leak-reporting process exists.

 That near miss just exposed a communication gap, a maintenance backlog, and a procedural void.
-One slip.
+Now, one slip.
 Three systemic fixes.

 Without the report?
 The leak continues.
 Eventually someone doesn't catch themselves.